the fastest

 - MPG

-- Price£34,885
+- Price£34,910

-There’s very little feedback to the light steering, but presumably most Atto drivers won’t care – what they might appreciate more is the 10.5-metre turning circle, which is pretty good for the class and particularly useful around town.
+What they might appreciate more is the 10.5-metre turning circle, which is pretty good for the class and particularly useful around town.

-Even at lower speeds it’s quite jittery but on faster country roads it’s simply too wallowy and there’s seemingly little to no body control.
+This is where things start to fall apart for the entry-level EV.
+That gets a torsion beam rear suspension setup, and it has clearly been tuned to be on the softer side.
+Even at lower speeds it’s quite jittery, yet on faster country roads the lack of damper control shows up and it wallows.
 It’s almost comical how much occupants are thrown around, and while it’s bearable in small doses, it’s far less so if you have any children prone to car sickness.

 Get all the latest news, reviews and exclusives, direct to your inbox.